 David Weston, the Vice President of OS Security and Enterprise at Microsoft said that Smart App Control can even block malware when the antivirus is disabled.
 The best part here is that Smart App Control is enabled by default if you have performed a fresh install of Windows 11 22H2.
 But the weird part is that if you disable this feature, you can’t turn it on unless you reinstall Windows 11.

-Those who have upgraded to the 22H2 build can’t turn on this feature unless Windows 11 22H2 is reinstalled.
+Those who have upgraded to the Windows 11 2022 update can’t turn on this feature unless the build is reinstalled.
 Nevertheless, to protect your Windows 11 PC from malware and malicious apps, Smart App Control is an excellent security feature of the Windows 11 22H2 build.

 Core Isolation is Turned on by Default